Start Now

 Suda Srinivasan

-YugabyteDB offers database architects and operators a rich set of deployment and replication options in geo-distributed environments.
-While there is no getting around the physics of network latency, Yugabyte customers like Admiral, Kroger, and Narvar have been able to achieve resilience, performance, and compliance objectives using the wide array of built-in synchronous and asynchronous data replication and granular geo-partitioning capabilities.
+Database architects and operators can choose from a rich set of deployment and replication options in YugabyteDB to build the optimal geo-distributed environment.
+While there is no getting around the physics of network latency, Yugabyte customers such as Admiral, Kroger, and Narvar have achieved their resilience, performance, and compliance objectives using the wide array of built-in synchronous and asynchronous data replication and granular geo-partitioning capabilities.

 Geo-Distribution-Blog-Post-Table-Image

-Let us look at each of these deployment options in detail.
+Let’s look at each one in detail.

-Figure: Single cluster deployed across three zones in a region
+Single cluster deployed across three zones in a region

-• Need strong consistency
+• Need strong consistency for your applications

 The second option is similar to the first one except that the nodes of the cluster are deployed in different regions rather than in different zones of the same region.

-Figure: Single cluster deployed across three regions
+A single cluster deployed across three regions.

-• Resilience and HA – zero RPO and near zero RTO
+• Resilience and HA – zero RPO and near-zero RTO

 • Strong consistency of writes, tunable consistency of reads